Nitecore MH12S Tactical Flashlight Review

 Two switches control the MH12S.
 First is the mechanical tail switch.

-The switch is very proud, as you might expect on a tactical light.
+The switch is very proud, as you might expect in a tactical light.
 This does prevent tailstanding.

 Next is the indicating e-switch on the side of the head.
 The indicating portion is right in the center.

 There are two mode groups.
 Daily (default), and Tactical.
-Here’s a UI table for Daily!
+Here’s a user interface table for Daily!

 LED and Beam